Saskatoon: Education

 Saskatoon has 78 elementary schools and 14 high schools, serving about 37,000 students.
-Saskatoon has three main school boards: Saskatoon Public Schools, Greater Saskatoon Catholic Schools and the Conseil des Ecoles Fransaskoises.
+Saskatoon has three main school boards: Saskatoon Public Schools, Greater Saskatoon Catholic Schools and the Conseil des Écoles Fransaskoises.

 The western annexation of what is now called the Blairmore SDA also brought the Yarrow Youth Farm within the city limits; operated by the Province of Saskatchewan, this was a correction facility for at-risk youth.
 The facility was subsequently closed in March 2015 and the land, located within the under-development Kensington community, was put up for sale the following autumn.